approvals/ApprovalTests.Java/approvaltests/docs/explanations/BenefitsOfDifferentReporters.md

 ## Scripting
 The `ClipboardReporter` and `DelayedClipboardReporter` will automatically create a BASH script needed to approve the failing (or all of the failing) tests.
-Using this reporter can make it easy to update hundreds of failures if you do a single thing that affects many tests.
+This feature makes it easy to update multiple failures at once, especially when a single change affects numerous tests.

 ## Rendering
+Different viewing options may be useful depending on the nature of the changes.
-Depending on what has changed you may want to look at your results in a different way.
+For instance, when working on an HTML page, you may want to examine the results in two ways:
-For example, let's say we were working on an HTML page.
-There are two ways you might want to view the results:
-1. HTML text in a diff reporter.
+1. **HTML text in a diff reporter.**
 This is very helpful to find very detailed changes
-2. Rendered in a browser.
+2. **Rendered in a browser.**
 This is very helpful when you want to know what the page actually looks like.

 ```mermaid